isomerpages/scdf-ebsc/_being-a-resilient-responder/Motivation.md

 ### Example: Should I start building my social support system by reaching out to some friends?![](/images/motivation%20example%20(1)%20larger.png)
 If the value of the Beneficial Index for pursuing your decision is positive, it is worth going ahead with your choice!
 * In this example, it is indeed worth it to build your support system.
-A strong social support system helps you to cope better with stress so that you can face challenges more confidently.
+A strong social support system helps you to cope better with stress so that you can face challenges more confidently and be a resilient responder.

 For other healthy coping strategies and building your personal fitness, you can check out the pages on [physical fitness](/being-a-resilient-responder/physical-fitness), [mental fitness](/being-a-resilient-responder/mental-fitness), [emotional fitness](/being-a-resilient-responder/emotional-fitness), and [social fitness](/being-a-resilient-responder/social-fitness).